- Roadmap Table of Contents

 - Continuing funding conflicts between multiple, seemingly divergent government space goals.

-This milestone can be considered to be achieved if a true lunar settlement is established or when the multi-purpose base has been continuously occupied for at least a decade.
+This milestone can be considered to be achieved when the multi-purpose base has been continuously occupied for at least a decade or when a true lunar settlement is established.

 A lunar base or other lunar habitations evolving into a permanent settlement, increasingly self-sufficient and increasingly focused on commercial activities.